Industrial Accidents and Major Fires

 - Strain on emergency responder organisations

-- Temporary localised disruption due to the emergency services attending to the site
+- Temporary disruption to daily routines due to emergency response activities.

 We can all be better prepared to